Karine91/Karine91/README.md

 Hi!
-My name is Karine Hiulumian
 ========================================================================================================================================

-Frontend Developer
+I'm a Frontend Developer, predominantly working with React
 ------------------

-A Frontend Developer with 7 years of experience, predominantly in React.
-Collaborative team player with a commitment to lifelong learning.

 ### Skills